 Embracing automation and building integrations to automate your manual processes can increase your productivity.
 These processes could be assisting customers via a chatbot based on website analytic data.
 Or a shared workspace to keep track of tasks and provide notifications when an event has occurred.

 They could also collect and sort customer feedback and analytics on your product.
 This information can be automatically sent to the relevant departments and help with your SaaS product development.
 Then being able to develop a strategy to solve any pain points or errors occurring for customers.

-Implementing automation can not only save you time and resources, but can help reduce manual data entry errors and streamline processes.
-Helping you to stay focused on your core products functionality.
+Implementing automation can not only save you time and resources but can help reduce manual data entry errors and streamline processes.
+Helping you to stay focused on your core product functionality.

 We have previously spoken about the benefits of DevOps and automation and why implementing it across an organisation is beneficial.